UniMath/agda-unimath/src/foundation/sigma-decompositions.lagda.md

 We may restrict to Σ-decompositions where the indexing type is in a given subuniverse, such as the subuniverse of sets or the subuniverse of finite sets.

-The type of set-indexed Σ-decompositions of a type `A` is equivalent to the type of equivalence relations on `A`.
+For instance, the type of set-indexed Σ-decompositions of a type `A` is equivalent to the type of equivalence relations on `A`.

 ## Definitions